ScaleChain/scalechain/data/docs/layer.md

 ## Net
 The P2P networking layer.

+## Transaction
+The ScaleChain transaction layer.
+Implements signing a raw transaction, verifying a signed transaction.
+Also implements transaction memory pool.

 ## Storage
 The storage layer.
 Knows how to store blocks and transactions.
 It knows how to search blocks by hash or transactions by hash.